lswamy/ledn-challenge/INSTALL.md

 4. app is accessible at http://localhost:5000
     * authorize endpoint is http://localhost:5000/authorize
     * accounts endpoint is https://localhost:5000/accounts

-On first execution, if accounts collection in database is empty, the accounts.json file will be imported.
+5. On first execution, if accounts collection in database is empty, the accounts.json file will be imported.
 Note that if you choose to use your own database, the date fields in the json were converted to ISODate objects and indexes created for sorting and performance.

+### EXAMPLE USAGE
 To use first call the /authorize endpoint, username and password are defined in `.env` file.

 `curl -X POST http://localhost:5000/authorize -H 'Content-Type: application/json' -d '{"username":"ledn","password":"letmein"}'`